IsmaelDawuda/point-bar-geo-model/README.md

-# point-bar-geo-model

-The function called 'point-bar-geo-model.m'  recreates the channel meander path and models the gridded point bar geometry.
+The function called 'point-bar-geomodel.m'  recreates the channel meander path and models the gridded point bar geometry.
 This code  assumes that all units are in feets.

  ---- USING THE DEMO FILE ---

-The code in this file activates the 'point-bar-geo-model.m' function To run the demo file, the following input parameters  must be specified. filename.txt    :       % the file containing the coordinates of the channel meander  path;
+The code in this file activates the 'point-bar-geomodel.m' function To run the demo file, the following input parameters  must be specified. filename.txt    :       % the file containing the coordinates of the channel meander  path;
 load loc_wells.txt;     % the file containing the coordinates of wells that may be present in the reservoir;